ChewKeanHo/researches-filesystems-hierarchy/_Linux/sbin/README.md

 straight up operational in resources constraint environment such as but not limited to OpenWRT embedded router.

 All programs and applications here are **ONLY** available to sysadmins (users in `wheel` group) and root account.

-In a lot of Linux OSes like Oracle's Solaris (first to transform back in 2012) Red Hat's Fedora (second to transform back in 2023) an Debian (started back in 2022), due to `/usr` is always being mounted and hardware are no longer seeing performance differences between `/` and `/usr`, this directory is being symbolic linked to `/usr/sbin` instead; unifying both directories.
+In some UNIX-like OSes like Oracle's Solaris (first to transform back in 2012) and Red Hat's Fedora (second to transform back in 2023), due to `/usr` is always being mounted and hardware are no longer seeing performance differences between `/` and `/usr`, this directory is being symbolic linked to `/usr/sbin` instead;
+unifying both directories.
 This reduces the separation complexities while simplifying the package managements to target `/usr/sbin` only.

-Generally, in the case of `/sbin` being symbolic linked to `/usr/sbin`, you **SHOULD NOT** place anything here and instead use `/usr/sbin` exclusively.
+Generally, you **SHOULD ONLY** place programs that are very critical at early booting stage without conflicting with existing POSIX compliant programs.
+In the case of `/sbin` being symbolic linked to `/usr/sbin`, you **SHOULD NOT** place anything here and instead use `/usr/sbin` exclusively.
-Otherwise, in edge and rare cases, you **SHOULD ONLY** place programs that are very critical at early booting stage without conflicting with existing POSIX compliant programs.

 This directory **MUST NOT** have any sub-directory.